Scroll to the bottom to join our

 Have you ever heard that if you know a blogger, then you will one day end up in one of their blog posts?
 If you have, then believe me when I say it is a true statement.
 My inspiration for life site addresses so many different walks of life.

-And today I will talk about how to respond to intimidation.
+So today we will talk about how to respond to intimidation.
 You want to cower down and run but that is not the best solution.
-It is not your fault but the actions of another person.
+It is not your fault but the actions of another person but how you deal with all of it is what you will have to take responsibility for.

-I will give you just a slight example of what took place.
+I will give you just a slight example of what took place with the first situation involving a medical caregiver, a physician.
 My husband and I attempted to set up primary care in a new location.
 We went to a highly recommended physician.
 I have yet to figure out why this person was so perfect.

 With our first visit, he mocked me and treated my husband with grave disrespect.
 Now, why would he do this?
 At first, I thought it was because he felt he was better than we are because he is a doctor.

-But I have known many many good and kind doctors, and we are friends with some of the best doctors as people a person can ever meet.
+But I have known many many good and kind doctors, and we are friends with some of the best doctors a person can ever meet.
 None of those think they are better than others.
-Then I began to think about why a person would feel this way?
+Then I began to think about why a person would act as this doctor did.

-But why did she feel the need to treat a person in this manner?
+But the real question here is why did she feel the need to treat a person in this manner?

 Many victims who have had abuse in their lives use anger as a tool to protect themselves.
 If they stay angry, they will not have to face the issue.
 It allows them to transfer their pain onto another person through continued abuse or treating others as if they caused the problem.